imamsyahrizal/kuliah/README.md

 # kuliah
-This reposiory contain my homework as electrical engineering student
+This reposiory contain my homework as electrical engineering student in Universitas Gadjah Mada